mengqianshasha/tiny-url/README.md

 ## Docker-Compose
 - Use docker compose for local external dependency management aka. mysql and redis
+- install Docker Desktop
-- docker-compose -f .\docker-compose.yml up
+- $ docker-compose -f docker-compose.yml up &
+- $ docker ps (to check if the process has been started)